 What is the ETIAS?

-The ETIAS visa waiver program was designed by the European Union to screen travelers before traveling to Europe.
-While the EU comprises 28 nations, the ETIAS visa waiver will be required to enter only Schengen member countries.
-For your convenience, find a list of these countries below.
+The ETIAS visa waiver program was designed by the European Union to screen travelers before visiting Europe.
+While the EU comprises 28 nations, the ETIAS visa waiver is only needed to enter Schengen member countries.

 ETIAS stands for European Travel Information and Authorization System, and it offers you an online document linked to your biometric passport.
-This system was created to strengthen external border controls and improve security in the Schengen Zone.
+The system was created to strengthen external borders and improve security in Schengen member states.
 When you apply for this document, you’ll be subjected to the ETIAS screening rules that involve checking your criminal records in the databases of local and international authorities.
 Travelers that fail the background check will not be allowed to enter the Schengen area within the EU.

-The travelers that can apply for an ETIAS are travelers from current countries that don’t need a visa to enter the Schengen Zone.
-We recommend that you take advantage of our visa checker tool to see if your nationality qualifies for this document or if you need another visa.
 All you need to do is select your country of origin from the dropdown menu and your destination.
-If your nationality is not among the eligible countries, we recommend that you contact your nearest embassy to process the right visa for you.
+If your nationality is not among the eligible countries, we recommend that you contact your nearest embassy to process the correct visa for you.

-Valid passport with a validity of at least 3 months from the date of entry
+Valid machine-readable passport with a validity of at least three months from the date of entry

-A valid email address where the accepted ETIAS Travel Authorization will be sent
+A valid email address where the confirmation of the approved ETIAS Travel Authorization will be sent

 We recommend that you have this information on hand when you fill out your ETIAS application, as you will need to ensure that the information on the form and your valid passport match.

-As the entry visa has not yet been launched, no confirmed prices are available yet.
-Once you can apply for the ETIAS, iVisa.com will offer three options of payments and processing times for you to choose from.
-Depending on how fast you need the document or your budget, we have an option to suit your needs.
+As the entry visa has not yet been launched, no confirmed processing prices are available.
+Once you can apply for the ETIAS, iVisa will offer three options of payment and processing times:

 Standard Processing Time: This option will take a bit longer, but it is affordable and ideal for travelers who have time to get all the required documents.